Data Reduction System

-Data are typically corrected using Visual BASIC programs.
+Data is typically corrected using Visual BASIC programs.
 Custom specific programs can be written on-site if the need arises.
 There are two main data reduction programs that are used to create a preliminary (“on-line”) and final data set.

 On-line Data: Standard corrections applied to the on-line data set include balance interactions, weight tares, flow angularity, wall corrections, blockage corrections, and moment transfers to five customer-specified model moment centers.
-Data are available in the wind, body, and stability axes.
+Data is available in the wind, body, and stability axes.
 On-line data is preliminary and automatic, with minimal user input to allow for quick analysis of the data.
-The on-line data are available for access (and plotting) within one second after being acquired.
+The on-line data is available for access (and plotting) within one second after being acquired.

 Final Data: Standard corrections applied to the final data set are the same as the on-line data set except more detailed.
 In addition, additional tares (such as strut tares), can be applied.
 The final data set goes through a thorough double-check to ensure data integrity.
 The final data set is usually available anywhere from a few hours to a day after the data are acquired

 KWT can provide data on a variety of electronic media, the most common being either a USB thumb drive, a secure file transfer (FTP), or on DVD-ROM at the end of the test.
 Non-standard formats can be accommodated as well.